Why Choose Diagnostic Medical Sonography?

 Graduates of the program are eligible to write the American Registry of Diagnostic Medical Sonographers (ARDMS) Sonography Principles and Instrumentation Examination as well as the Abdomen, and Obstetrics and Gynecology specialty exams.

 Diagnostic Medical Sonography is a newly designated occupational category by the US Bureau of Labor Statistics within the imaging sciences field as of 2001.
 According to the US Department of Labor, almost 53 percent of sonographers are between the ages of 41 and 65, which means that they are at or near retirement.
-With employment of sonographers expected to grow faster than the average through 2010, plenty of opportunities await the skilled professional.
+According to the US Bureau of labor statistics in May 2012, the median annual wage for diagnostic medical sonographers was $65,860.
+Employment of diagnostic medical sonographers and cardiovascular technologists and technicians, including vascular technologists is projected to grow 39% from 2012 to 2022, much faster than the average for all occupations.

 Sonography, an ever-evolving profession, offers its practitioners many opportunities to enhance and advance careers.
 Sonographers can specialize in such diverse areas as the abdomen, obstetrics and gynecology, echocardiography, vascular technology, neurosonology and ophthalmology.
 They can work in clinics, hospitals, private practice, public health facilities, labs and other medical settings or branch out into education, administration, research or sales.

 Students must first be admitted to the university as a Pre-DMS student.
-To be qualified to enter the professional sequence of the program a student must have earned a minimum grade of "B-" in the following courses or their equivalent: BIOL 109, MATH 115 (or Math ACT subscore of 24) and PHYS 130, a "C" or better in MRIS 102 and a "C-" or better in ENGL 150 within two attempts including W grades.
+To be qualified to enter the professional sequence of the program a student must have earned a minimum grade of "B-" in the following courses or their equivalent: BIOL 109, MATH 115 (or Math ACT subscore of 24) and PHYS 130, a "C" or better in COHP 100 and a "C-" or better in ENGL 150 within two attempts including W grades.

 To assure students of a quality technical education in classroom/lab and clinical practice, enrollment is limited.
 Students who meet or will have met the program's qualification criteria by the end of Fall semester are required to apply to the program's professional sequence between January 15 and January 30 of the year prior to the August professional sequence entry.
 Admission will be based upon date of qualification.